-The Government intends to use employees of Booz Allen Hamilton and its subcontractors working under the IARPA Office SETA contract to assist in administering the evaluation of the proposals.
+The Government intends to use employees of Booz Allen Hamilton, SCITOR Corporation, TASC, The SI Organization, Welkin Associates, and their subcontractors working under IARPA SETA contracts to assist in administering the evaluation of the proposals.
 These personnel will have signed and be subject to the terms and conditions of non-disclosure agreements.
-By submission of its proposal, an offeror agrees that its proposal information may be disclosed to employees of Booz Allen Hamilton and its subcontractors for the limited purpose stated above.
-If offerors do not send notice of objection to this arrangement, the Government will presume their consent to the use of contractor support personnel in assisting the review of your submittal(s) under this BAA.
+By submission of its proposal, an offeror agrees that its proposal information may be disclosed to employees of Booz Allen Hamilton, SCITOR Corporation, TASC, The SI Organization, Welkin Associates, and their subcontractors for the limited purpose stated above.
+Offerors who object to this arrangement must provide clear notice of their objection as part of their transmittal letter.
+If offerors do not include a notice of objection to this arrangement in their transmittal letter, the Government will assume consent to the use of contractor support personnel in assisting the review of submittal(s) under this BAA.

 Only Government personnel will make evaluation and award determinations under this BAA.